Skip to main content

 A group of people, dressed in formal and casual attire, walk down a street decorated with red lanterns, smiling and engaging with each other.

-What looked like a longshot a year ago has become San Francisco’s new political reality.
+What looked like a longshot a year ago has become San Francisco’s political reality.

 Daniel Lurie, rocketed by a voter base thirsting for a leadership shakeup, a hefty war chest from his ties to the Levi Strauss fortune, and a moderate policy platform that contrasted him against his City Hall “insider” opponents, has all but committed a coup d’état on the city’s political machine.

 He will be San Francisco’s first mayor in more than a century to have no governing experience.
-But his decades-long ties to the city’s political, philanthropic, and social elite through his anti-poverty nonprofit, Tipping Point, don’t exactly make him an outsider either.
+But his decades-long ties to the city’s political, philanthropic, and social elite through his anti-poverty nonprofit, Tipping Point Community, mean he’s not an outsider either.

 Mayor-elect Daniel Lurie speaks to his supporters. | Source: Gabe Greschler/The Standard

-In his first speech since Mayor London Breed conceded the race Thursday, Lurie said he would create a “world class” administration to tackle what he described as “extreme challenges” facing San Francisco.
+In his first speech since Mayor London Breed conceded Thursday, Lurie said he would create a “world-class” administration to tackle what he described as “extreme challenges” facing San Francisco.

-Lurie enters the mayor’s office during one of the most tenuous moments for the city in decades.
+Lurie will enter the mayor’s office during one of the most tenuous moments for the city in decades.
 A shaky economy, beset by office vacancies and a beleaguered downtown, still hangs over the city as a budget deficit looms.
-Lurie will be responsible for making hard choices on how to cut spending.
+The mayor-elect will be responsible for making hard choices on how to cut spending.

 And above all else, Lurie has made a series of promises that voters will expect to see fulfilled.
 He pledged to end unsheltered homelessness within six months, along with delivering cleaner streets, a well-functioning City Hall, a revitalized economy, an end to corruption, and a better worldwide reputation for San Francisco.